 No Place for Sheep is an eclectic blog that covers politics, society, satire, fiction and fun stuff.
 I sometimes share it with friends who are informed on a great variety of topics, so there’s an interesting collection of views and writing.

 I’ve had two careers, as an academic and scholar, and as a psychotherapist.
 I have a PhD, and now work at a little of both my careers.

 I’ve published short stories in several anthologies, academic papers and book chapters, frequently on the topic of human rights, a central interest of mine.
 My interests and writing are wide ranging, including cultural analysis such as the paper on Tony Soprano that appears on this blog.

 I read crime fiction for fun, literary fiction, and critical theory when I need to work my brain hard.
-I’m hardly ever without music, from Leonard Cohen and Pink to classical, and much of everything in between, depending on my mood at the time.
+I’m hardly ever without music, from Leonard Cohen to rock to country to classical.

 Leonard’s recent Australian concert was my highest point of 2013, and I have been described as an L.Cohen tragic.
 This does not disturb me, though some say it should.

-I write for On Line Opinion, Suite 101 and ABC’s Drum Unleashed.
+I’ve written for On Line Opinion, Suite 101 and ABC’s Drum Unleashed.
 In my spare time I write fiction, some of which you’ll find on the blog, and some of which is published in anthologies.
-I’m currently working on a non fiction account of broken hearts, a novel, and a collection of essays.

 I live on the edge of a world heritage listed rainforest with isolated beaches, and love kayaking, swimming and bush walking.
-The above photo was taken in the mountains surrounding Las Vegas, Nevada last winter, and situates me where I’m most content – in the natural world.
+The above photos is taken in the back yard.